Krazete/sandy/README.md

   - `banner` is the CSS rules of `0.png` on the starting screen.
   - `result` is the CSS rules of `0.png` on the results screen.
 - Enable GitHub Pages for your forked repo and enjoy.

+## Progressive Web App (PWA)

+This website is installable on iOS and Android as a standalone app.

+To install, find the "Add to Homescreen" option in your device's browser.

+Installing this PWA will:

+- Make it available offline.
+- Make it look a lot better with the address bar out of the way.

 ## Known Bugs